abasituk/Shelly-Automated-Agile-Octopus/README.md

 Currently WIP and will be completed soon.

 # Shelly-Automated-Agile-Octopus
-An open-source system of scripts that can be used to automate a Shelly relay to switch on during the cheapest period of your Agile Octopus tariff.
+An open source system of scripts that can be used to automate a Shelly relay to switch on during the cheapest period of your Agile Octopus tariff.

 ## Function
 - Calculates the cheapest period of electricity prices per day.